ukjinlee66/42_ft_services/README.md

 - [ ] In case of a crash or stop of one of the two database containers, you will have to make shure the data persist.<br>
 - [ ] You must be able to access the Nginx container by logging into SSH.<br>
 - [ ] All your containers must restart in case of a crash or stop of one of its component parts.<br><br>

+# Important Note<br><br>
+Make sure that each redirection toward a service is done using a load balancer.
+FTPS, Grafana, Wordpress, PhpMyAdmin and nginx’s kind must be "LoadBalancer".
+Influxdb and MySQL’s kind must be "ClusterIP".
+Other entries can be present, but none of them can be of kind "NodePort".<br>

 # Reference sites<br><br>
 - <https://kubernetes.io/ko/docs/concepts/overview/what-is-kubernetes/> - what is kubernetes?<br>
 - <https://twofootdog.tistory.com/5?category=845779><br><br>